rstacruz/modern-development/automation/deployment.md

 git push heroku master
 ```

-In other cases, you'd have to use other tools to take care of this for you.
-For Ruby projects, [Capistrano](http://capistranorb.com/) is a popular utility exactly for this purpose.
+In other cases, you'd have to use other tools.
+For Ruby projects, [Capistrano](http://capistranorb.com/) is a popular choice.
 A typical Ruby/Capistrano project would be deployed like so:

 ```sh
 # Deploy your app using Capistrano